 Java Chapter 16 - Big O Notation

 In comparing algorithms (e.g. sorts), the Big O Notation can be used to compare their growth rate as the size of the data set (n) increases.
 Big O is just one tool to compare algorithms.
 Just because two algorithms have the same Big O doesn't mean that they are exactly equivalent - there are other variables to consider.
+Big O is generally listed as time complexity or space complexity.

-Big O typically shows how many iterations (loops) are necessary and is expressed in terms of the data set size n.
+Big O time complexity typically shows how many iterations (loops) are necessary and is expressed in terms of the data set size n.
 It states the worst case scenario.
 For example, a for loop would be listed as

 16

-.1 Big O Examples
+.1 Big O Time Complexity Examples

 Big O Description Example(s)

-O(1) This describes an algorithm that will execute in the same amount of time regardless of the size of the data input. - A series of if statements or a fixed size loop
+O(1) This describes an algorithm that will execute in the same amount of time regardless of the size of the data input. - a series of if statements or a fixed size loop

 O(n) This describes an algorithm the grows linearly in proportion to the size of the data set (n). - a for loop that executes n times